Prix Nobel d'Economie 2019

 Résumé

-The winners of the Nobel Prize in Economics upend the most common assumptions about how economics works in this gripping and disruptive portrait of how poor people actually live.
-Why do the poor borrow to save?
-Why do they miss out on free life-saving immunizations, but pay for unnecessary drugs?
-In Poor Economics, Abhijit V. Banerjee and Esther Duflo, two award-winning MIT professors, answer these questions based on years of field research from around the world.
+In this new edition of their classic work, the winners of the Nobel Prize in Economics upend the most common assumptions about how economics works, providing a "rich and humane" (Financial Times) examination of how poor people actually live Why do the poor borrow to save?
+Why do they miss out on free lifesaving immunizations but pay for unnecessary drugs?
+Why do children from poor families attend school but fail to learn anything?
+In Poor Economics, Abhijit V.